selimhamidou/selimhamidou.github.io/_posts/2023-10-27-I_developed_a_proverbs_maker_on_vlocity.markdown

 Here we simply use a turbo extract Dataraptor, because it’s sufficient for our needs.
 We don’t need something really fancy.
 Just getting one custom metadata type record.
 Also, don't be confused by the input and output data types, just select JSON.
 It's the most common data type you will have to use, to my mind.
-When we finished defining our Dataraptor, we selected the object we wanted to fetch(API_Keys__mdt) and the node where we put the data(I called it "API_Key", you can call it whatever you want, it's just a way to say to Vlocity "Hey, the data you get, you put them here").
+When we finished defining our Dataraptor, we selected the object we wanted to fetch(_API_Keys__mdt_) and the node where we put the data(I called it _API_Key_, you can call it whatever you want, it's just a way to say to Vlocity "Hey, the data you get, you put them here").
 Also, we only get the records that have the 'ProverbsAPI' as a DeveloperName.
 Yes, you can specify filters on Dataraptors, just as you would do with SOQL and the WHERE clause.

 ![Dataraptor](/Images/Vlocity_Proverbs_DR_Wrong_One.jpg)